comunica/Article-SSWS2020-AMF/content/conclusions.md

 Furthermore, we have shown that AMF metadata requires limited effort from servers.

-We offer implementations of these algorithms and server enhancements, which means that it can be used by any of the 650.000+ data publishers
+We offer implementations of these algorithms and server enhancements, which means that it can be used by any of the existing data publishers that are exposing their data through a TPF interface, or any client that aims to query from them.
-<span class="comment" data-author="RV">well, LODL is one publisher (and they might be closing), so wouldn't mention numbers</span>
-that are exposing their data through a TPF interface, or any client that aims to query from them.
 Based on our discussion in [](#evaluation),